ericchi00/ericchi00/README.md

 2/15: 91% done.
 Took a small weekend break.
 The javascript exercises got a lot more challenging

 2/17: 93% done.
 Finished Calculator Project.
 Operate function and adding decimal support took a lot longer than expected

+2/18: 100% with Foundations.
+Fixed small bugs with Calculator.
+Starting on Full Stack Javascript.